levante-hackathon-2026/levante-hackathon-2026.github.io/contactus.md

 ---
 layout: page
-title: FAQ & Contact Us
+title: FAQ for Applicants
-permalink: /faq-contactus/
+permalink: /applicant-FAQ/
 ---

 #### I'm not an early career trainee.
 Should I attend or apply?